ruslanleker1663/ruslanleker1663/README.md

 # Hi there, I'm Imanuel Revo Admojo ! 👋

 Every great digital experience is a blend of logic and beauty.
-I am a **Student** passionate about technology, actively working as a **Frontend Developer** and **UI Designer**.
+I am a **Student** of Computer Science & Artificial intelegence of Design & Technology Faculty , actively working as a **Frontend Developer** and **UI Designer**.
 I love bridging the gap between functional code and aesthetic design to build seamless user experiences.

 ## 🚀 About Me